tuehellstern/presentations/bash.md

 ---

 Bashing history upsets the game.

+---

 This is good.
 <br>
-<br> Lack of grammar for the other modalities is an opportunity to figure out new ways of knowing.
+<br> Lack of grammar for the other modalities is an opportunity to figure out new ways of knowing, to 'see' things afresh.

 ---